-MARGOT ROOD, hailed for her “luminosity and grace” by The New York Times, performs a wide range of repertoire across North American stages.
+MARGOT ROOD, hailed for her “colorful and vital” singing by The Washington Post, performs a wide range of repertoire.

-Recent and upcoming stage appearances include La Renommée in Lalande's Les Fontaines de Verasilles with Boston Early Music Festival, Hyacinthus in Mozart's Apollo und Hyacinthus with Emmanuel Music, Amor in Gluck’s Orfeo ed Euridice with Grand Harmonie, Emily Webb in Rorem’s Our Town with Monadnock Music, Johanna in Sweeney Todd with St. Petersburg Opera, the title role in Handel's Esther with Handel and Haydn Society, and Ramiro in Helios Early Opera’s production of Cavalli’s Artemisia.
+Margot's recent and upcoming opera appearances include La Renommée in Lalande's Les Fontaines de Versailles and Oreste Nunzia in Francesca Caccini's Alcina with Boston Early Music Festival, Galatea in Acis & Galatea and First Witch in Dido & Aeneas with Handel + Haydn Society, Polly Peachum in The Beggar’s Opera and Hyacinthus in Mozart's Apollo et Hyacinthus with Emmanuel Music, Amor in Gluck’s Orfeo ed Euridice with Grand Harmonie, and Johanna in Sweeney Todd with St. Petersburg Opera.

 Notable recording releases include the role of La Paix in Charpentier's Les Arts Florissants with Boston Early Music Festival (CPO), and the role of Emily Webb on Monadnock Music's recording of Ned Rorem’s Our Town (New World Records).
 She has recorded repertoire from the medieval to the 21st-century with Coro, Albany Records, Blue Heron, BMOP Sound, Toccata Classics, and Sono Luminus.
 Her solo recording with composer Heather Gilligan, Living in Light, is now available.
 She can be heard on Blue Heron's Music from the Peterhouse Partbooks Vol. 5, which won the Gramophone Award for Early Music in 2018.